 Robust coordination, planning, budgeting, community engagement, and monitoring are enabling functions central to successful response.
 Risk communication and social mobilization efforts should be tailored to the event or outbreak context and support surveillance enhancement, vaccination response activities and routine immunization.
 For all outbreak and event responses, it is necessary to monitor and report all interventions and enhancements for surveillance, vaccination and communication (see Chapter 11).
 Scope of vaccination.
 The scope of vaccination campaigns will vary with the type of poliovirus event or outbreak, the source of detection and the context.
 All outbreaks (VDPV or WPV) require a vaccination response with an appropriate type-specific OPV within 14 days of laboratory notification.
 In some circumstances, events in high-risk contexts may also warrant vaccination response, based on the risk assessment and discussion with country health authorities and GPEI technical experts.
 This includes VDPVs pending classification or ambiguous VDPVs (aVDPVs).

 Isolation of an iVDPV requires careful assessment to ensure that all household members and close community contacts are immunized with IPV.
-Larger-scale SIAs are not required unless circulation in the community is established.
+Largerscale SIAs are not required unless circulation in the community is established.
 An iVDPV carrier should receive appropriate therapy for their underlying immune deficiency syndrome and be offered optimal anti-poliovirus treatment where available.

-Figure 2.
-Core and enabling functions for quality outbreak response genetically linked to known cVDPV or previous aVDPV surveillance (ES) sample or single human/acute flaccid paralysis (AFP) case not linked to known aVDPV
+Figure 3: Response strategies following detection of an isolate of vaccine-derived poliovirus genetically linked to known cVDPV or previous aVDPV surveillance (ES) sample or single human/acute flaccid paralysis (AFP) case not linked to known aVDPV all times are from Day 0, the day of receipt by WHO HQ of VDPV2 genetic sequencing results